ajxbutt/fantasy-football/README.md

     Any other value will not generate the schema at app start-up.

     >NOTE: if `CREATE_SCHEMA` is not set, it will cause the application to crash at start-up.
-I will likely add some code at a later point so this does not happen.

 6. Run the application: